alicek106/flask-quickstart/README.md

 ### 2. Contents
 ---
 #### 2.1 Flask tiles using jinja2
 Using `jinja2`, you can implement seperated components in `html`, and integrate in single view.
-If you have multiple components in `html` based on default layer, such view components can bel included within default layer.
+If you have multiple components in `html` based on default layer, such view components can be included within default layer.

   > http://...